WebCrew/Codoforum_Codarko/README.md

 ### How to change Background & Header image
 - Open to sites/default/themes/codarko/cbehead.jpg
-- Now replace cbehead.jpg with Your own image - make sure you use the same file name.
+- Now replace "cbehead.jpg" with Your own image - make sure you use the same file name (must be: cbhead.jpg).
+So if your new header image will have a different name, for example "topcover.jpg" make sure to reanme it to "cbhead.jpg.
 - Open to sites/default/themes/codarko/background.jpg
-- Now replace background.jpg with Your own image - make sure you use the same file name.
+- Now replace "background.jpg" with Your own image - make sure you use the same file name. (must be: background.jpg).
+So if your new background image will have a different name, for example "wallpapaer.jpg" make sure to reanme it to "background.jpg.
 - Finally, clear your browser or Codoforum System Cache and you're done.

 ***